mfernandes95/Cars-API/README.md

 # Cars-api

-API in NodeJS using: Express, Postgres, Jest, Docker, Swagger
+API in NodeJS using: Express, JWT, Postgres, Jest, Docker, Swagger.
+To authenticate users and CRUD cars.

 ## Run